petergridge/Irrigation-Card/README.md

 ```

 ## REVISION HISTORY
+### 1.0.11
+* Enable Zone functionality.
+Prerequisite is V4.0.11 of Irrigation Component V4 to support the
 ### 1.0.8
 * Add ability to hide/show configuration.
 Prerequisite is V4.0.8 of Irrigation Component V4 to support the
 ### 1.0.7